 - 1. Users of MGS computers do not have permission to install any third party application software because of security reasons.
-Security software has been upgraded but is an ongoing project for 2020. - 2.
+Data security is important at the school with firewall upgrade and software improvements being made but it is an ongoing project for 2021. - 2.
 Users of MGS computers do not have permission to access any restricted shared folders because of internal policy requirements.
-This was maintained in 2019 and will be closely monitored in 2020. - 3.
+This was maintained in 2020 and will continue to be monitored in 2021. - 3.
 Users of MGS computers do not have permission to change any core settings on their computers or any computers on the premises for security reasons.
 This will be maintained in 2020.